CNME-LionTech/AstroPi-2023/README.md

 #### Data Acquisition Code Description

-To achieve this mission, we have developed a separate data acquisition code that captures images from the AstroPi's camera and saves them to a directory.
+&nbsp;&nbsp;&nbsp;&nbsp; ▸ To achieve this mission, we have developed a separate data acquisition code that captures images from the AstroPi's camera and saves them to a directory.
 The code also captures sensor data and stores it in a log file for later processing.

 ## Overview